Southern Arterial Route: 1983 City of Sydney Plan

-The Sydney City Council's revised strategic plan was published on the 6th of December 1983.
+The Sydney City Council's revised strategic plan (City of Sydney Plan) was published on the 6th of December 1983.
 The Lord Mayor of the City of Sydney called on the Federal Government to fund (through its export roads grant scheme) the construction of a southern arterial road from "Darling Harbour to the industrial areas of South Sydney and Port Botany.